bhavyareddykanuganti/cs5293sp22-project0/README.md

 ### 5. test_status()
 This is a test function for status() function in project0.py and is passed if the records returned is not none.

-### Assumptions
+### Assumptions and Bugs

 If length of the list of columns is greater than five then the fifth element in the list is taken as nature since, few ofthe files have 2 address lines and the second line is considered as fourth element.
 The null value of nature of incidents is being displayed in the end.
+In the fetchincidents dunction certificate verification error occured (ssl.SSLCertVerificationError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: certificate has expired (_ssl.c:997))  to solve this error 'ssl._create_default_https_context = ssl._create_unverified_context' has been used.

 # Execution
 The following command has to be used to run the main.py file: